 You can invest with pennies and grow a portfolio.
 To me, that’s genius considering how many people don’t invest because they think they don’t have the money.

 Acorns doesn’t charge any trade fees or account minimums.
-If that sounds good, head here to open your account and start saving your spare change for just $1 a month.
+If that sounds good, head here to open your account and get $5 to start investing!

 5. Follow the 48-Hour Rule